kaiusl/KLPlugins.DynLeaderboards/docs/docs/reference/properties.md

 {{ prop("Team.CupCategory.Color", "1.0.0", ["all"], defv="null", ty="string?") }}
 : Team cup category main color.
 The intention was to be used as background color.

+      The colors for every category can be changed in the plugin settings menu under ["Misc colors"](../user_guide/config.md#misc-colors) tab.

 {{ prop("Team.CupCategory.TextColor", "1.0.0", ["all"], defv="null", ty="string?") }}
 :  Team cup category secondary color.
 The intention was to be used as text color.

+      The colors for every category can be changed in the plugin settings menu under ["Misc colors"](../user_guide/config.md#misc-colors) tab.

 </div>